PascualDev85/PascualDev85/README.md

 I am a Junior Full-Stack Web Developer.
 I'm passionate about Front-end and all the tools that that compreden, although I'm also comfortable back-end as well.
 I consider myself a resolute, dynamic, responsible and always motivated by learning.

-My professional career has been related to security related to security and customer service, committed to the success of the team and company.

 On a personal level, my interests are sports, nature, traveling, movies and reading.